dristi211/CelestialCandle/README.txt

 ﻿Project name: CelestialCandle
 Purpose: Create an unique Candle company’s app using Dot.Net Mvc App (for WEB452 Assingment1)
 Author: Dristi Khondkar
-Date: 2023-10-05 ISO  12:20
+Date: 2023-10-05 ISO 8601 12:20

-AT 12:30 ASP.NET Core 3.1 application is created for the assigned product using Visual Studio 2019
+AT 12:30 ASP.NET Core 3.1 application is created for the assigned CANDLE (product) using Visual Studio 2019

 Started creating the robust Mvc App for Assingment1.
 My product was assigned as CANDLE.
 I will create an unique Candle company product catalogue using  Web Application which will provide Radiance in my customers’ life.

-product investigation:
+Product Investigation:

 At 12:48